Find all of our previous articles below, from newest to oldest.

 The agent used in Operation Mincemeat was worlds away from the charming and sophisticated agent popular culture often likes to depict – he was a semi-literate tramp from Aberbargoed, Wales.
 This agent’s name was Glyndwr Michael.
 Whats more is that Michael was already dead when he successfully carried out his mission.

 It looks much like you’d expect: there was a lot of opportunistic looting after a battle.
-Sometimes, if the armour was old or broken, and
+Sometimes, if the armour was old or broken, and the victorious army didn’t want to lug it home to recycle the materials, it might be left on the bodies.
+You see this at the graveyard from the Battle of

 Sign up to email